jumpinjackie/forge-e33-mod/design/LANDS.md

 Land
 You may have this land enter tapped as a copy of any land on the battlefield, except it has "At the beginning of your upkeep, you may have this land become a copy of target land, and it has this ability."
+---
+It bears the twisted memories of lands previously visited.
 ```

 [card implementation](../custom/cards/t/the_monolith_interior.txt)